lowRISC/ibex/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature").
 - Wrap the body at 72 characters.
 - Use the body to explain what and why vs. how.
+- Add a sign-off message, which you can automaticaly do using: `git commit --signoff`

 For a detailed why and how please refer to one of the multiple [resources](https://chris.beams.io/posts/git-commit/) regarding git commit messages.